DanGraham23/DanGraham23/README.md

 I am a full stack developer with experience using a wide variety of technologies.
 I recieved my B.S. in Computer Science from Siena College in Loudonville, NY.

 Currently, I am learning more about cloud technologies and their applications, such as those offered through AWS.
+I am also learning about web accessibility standards such as WCAG and ADA in order to make the projects that I work on more accessible to those with disabilities.

 Feel free to contact me by email or LinkedIn: